crunchy-devops/jenkins-pic/README.md

 This sandbox is only available on Linux.

 ## Pre-requisite
-You need a VM  ubuntu 22.04, 16GB of RAM, 2/4 cores, and 40 GB of SSD.
+You need a server/VM  **Ubuntu 22.04, 16GB of RAM, 2/4 cores, and 40 GB of SSD.**

-How to proceed ?
+# How to proceed ?
 ## First install Docker
 Go to **UBUNTU.md** markdown file and follow the instructions.